Optimal Bias-variance Tradeoff in Matrix and Tensor Estimation: Abstract

 \section{Abstract}

-We study denoising of a third-order tensor when the ground-truth tensor is \textbf{not} necessarily Tucker low-rank.
-Specifically, we observe
+We study matrix and tensor denoising when the underlying signal is \textbf{not} necessarily low-rank.
+In the tensor setting, we observe

-where $X^\ast$ is the ground-truth tensor, and $Z$ is the noise tensor.
-We propose a simple variant of the higher-order tensor SVD estimator $\widetilde{X}$.
-We show that uniformly over all user-specified Tucker ranks $(r_{1},r_{2},r_{3})$,
+where $X^\ast$ is an unknown signal tensor and $Z$ is a noise tensor.
+We propose a one-step variant of the higher-order SVD (HOSVD) estimator, denoted $\widetilde X$, and show that, uniformly over any user-specified Tucker ranks $(r_1,r_2,r_3)$, with high probability,

-Here, the bias term $\xi_{(r_1,r_2,r_3)}$ corresponds to the best achievable approximation error of $X^\ast$ over the class of tensors with Tucker ranks $(r_1,r_2,r_3)$; $\kappa^2$ quantifies the noise level; and the variance term $\kappa^2 \{r_{1}r_{2}r_{3}+\sum_{k=1}^{3} p_{k} r_{k}\}$ scales with the effective number of free parameters in the estimator $\widetilde{X}$.
-Our analysis achieves a clean rank-adaptive bias--variance tradeoff: as we increase the ranks of estimator $\widetilde{X}$, the bias $\xi(r_{1},r_{2},r_{3})$ decreases and the variance increases.
-As a byproduct we also obtain a convenient bias-variance decomposition for the vanilla low-rank SVD matrix estimators.
+Here, $\xi_{(r_1,r_2,r_3)}$ is the best achievable Tucker rank-$(r_1,r_2,r_3)$ approximation error of $X^\ast$ (bias), $\kappa^2$ quantifies the noise level, and $\kappa^2\{r_1r_2r_3+\sum_{k=1}^3 p_k r_k\}$ is the variance term scaling with the effective degrees of freedom of $\widetilde X$.
+This yields a rank-adaptive bias--variance tradeoff: increasing $(r_1,r_2,r_3)$ decreases the bias $\xi_{(r_1,r_2,r_3)}$ while increasing variance.
+In the matrix setting, we show that truncated SVD achieves an analogous bias--variance tradeoff for arbitrary signal matrices.
+Notably, our matrix result requires \textbf{no} assumptions on the signal matrix, such as finite rank or spectral gaps.
+Finally, we complement our upper bounds with matching information-theoretic lower bounds, showing that the resulting bias--variance tradeoff is minimax optimal up to universal constants in both the matrix and tensor settings.